 Why should you choose ASP.NET Core?

 Web development is changing.
-There is an increasing need for more modular frameworks, where you decide the features to include in your application.
+There is a demand for more modular frameworks, where you decide the features to include in your application.
 Applications should be cloud-ready - designed to run on any platform and to scale up quickly.
 They should also embrace client-side frameworks and make developing RESTful APIs easy.
 And the frameworks themselves need to be nimble.
 They need to iterate quickly to deliver new features in response to new innovations in the web development sphere.
 And developers want to be able to choose the tools they use to author sites.

 Some frameworks already address these concerns, such as Express that runs on Node.js.
-The old version of ASP.NET doesn't.
+The old version (.NET Framework) of ASP.NET doesn't.
 It is wedded to Internet Information Services, a Windows-only web server.
-New features take ages to come to market because of the way that the framework is tied to the full .NET framework.
+New features took ages to come to market because of the way that the framework is tied to the full .NET framework.
 And it's very dependent on Visual Studio - a monster of an IDE that only runs on Windows.

 Note that the product known as Visual Studio for Mac is not actually a version of the IDE that most .NET developers are familiar with.
 It is a version of Xamarin Studio that supports .NET Core development.

-ASP.NET is designed to be modular.
+ASP.NET Core is designed to be modular.
 The HTTP pipeline is composed of separate components that can be plugged in as needed.
 The benefits that this approach delivers include:

 - your application is more lightweight as it only incorporates the components it needs